-Engineered by Arup as the prime design consultant, New York’s newest transport hub, the Fulton Center is ready to serve up to 300,000 passengers a day in post-9/11 Lower Manhattan.
+Engineered by Arup as the prime design consultant, New York’s newest transport hub, the Fulton Center, was opened in 2014 with capacity to serve up to 300,000 passengers a day.

 Above ground it is a new iconic glass and steel structure, sitting easily alongside the federally listed historic Corbin Building: a restored 19th century ‘proto skyscraper’ that is now an integral part of the station.
 Beneath the surface are platforms for nine subway lines that were originally built by separate and competing commercial entities, some more than a century ago.
 They are now reached via a simply stunning bank of escalators within the center and some two dozen access points from surrounding streets.